Viki-coding/GAA_STORE/README.md

 Navigation Bar:

-Login Feature If you already have a username and password you can log in easily to view your events.
-Once logged in the button changes to Log Out.
+Login/Signup Feature If you already have a username and password you can log in easily to view your profile and saved shipping addresses and any previous orders.
+Once logged in the button says "Hello <user>", if you click this it takes you to your User Profile Page and a Log Out button appears.
 When you go to log out an alert modul asks if you are sure you want to log out.

-Nav-bar with logout modul

 Sign Up Feature:

-If you are a new user, it is easy to navigate to the Sign Up form, enter your details and password being set up within seconds, the 'Login' button changes to 'Log Out' and you have access to book events.
+If you are a new user, it is easy to navigate to the Sign Up form, enter your details and password being set up within seconds, the 'Login' button changes to 'Log Out' and you have access to your profile and orders.

-Nav Bar

-Search by Hurley Type Feature:

-Users who want to quickly search for a particular hurley type only have to click once to narrow down the search to certain hurleys, Ash, Bambu and Goalie.
+Hurleys
+This site sell hurleys, if you want a hurley you click on the hurley section on my main nav bar, this displays 3 categories of hurleys, Ash/Bambu/Goalie.

+Accessories:
+Accessories such as helmets, sliotars and grips.
+Easily navigable from the nav bar and you can add items to your bag quickly.

+How To Measure:
+Many parents new to the game may not understand how to measure their child for the correct size hurley or helmet.
+By clicking on this How to Meausure nav bar heading takes you to our page giving expert advice on how to do it.

+FAQ:
+Our FAQ is easy to navigate from the nav bar and details important and informed advice on everything assosicated with hurling and camogie.

 FOOTER FEATURES:

-Footer Features
+Facebook:
+Link to Facebook to enhance user enhancment and communication.
+This allows the user to access the GAA Store socials in a new page.
 We use the attribute rel="noopener noreferrer" in the anchor tages to enhance security and protect against security vulnerabilities.

-The Eircode of centre is already linked to google maps the user can easily navigate to the centre by clicking on the Eircode, which opens in a new page.

 Privacy Policy
+We have created a privacy policy with a link here to the privacy policy statement.

 Mailchimp Signup

-Facebook Features:

-This allows the user to access the GAA Store socials in a new page.
+We have created a mailchimp sign up with an input field where you can input your email and sign up easilty.

 Security
-In a world where cyber security threats are on the increase, inlcuding the awful affect the HSE hack had on our health care system, it is important to be mindful of security when creating an application.
+In a world where cyber security threats are on the increase, we ensured the following was present on our site:

 As well as the rel="noopener noreferrer" in the anchor tags of our external links other security meausures in our app include:

 Authentication and authorization of our users using django framework Using the CSRF protection tokens in our forms
-Error handling such as creating our 404 page
-Using djangos password validators
+Error handling such as creating our 404 page and 500 page Using djangos password validators
 Using djangos security middleware settings.
-Only authenticated users can edit delete their booked events Only authenticated facilicators can create, view, edit, delete their own events.
+Only authenticated users can edit delete their shipping addresses and profiles.
+Only authenticated staff can create, view, edit, delete the FAQ.

 Interaction
 Whenever a user interacts with our site, they get immeadiate feedback messages and confirmations.